Why should i put my child in Intensive French?

 Students acquire the language in a fun and stimulating environment, by exploring a number of themes related to their own life experiences, such as family, pets, pastimes, favourite foods, activities, etc. The pace and classroom activities are varied.
-Students work alone, in pairs or small groups, or as a whole class.
+Students work alone, in pairs or small groups, or as a whole class together.
 “Brain breaks”, songs and games are integrated in the course of the day.

-Why an intensive semester?
+Why have an intensive semester?

-If students do not develop sufficient internal grammar to be able to speak spontaneously, they have to begin all over again the next year.
+If students do not develop sufficient internal grammar to be able to speak spontaneously, they have to start all over again the next year.
 It is therefore important to reach the goal of independent communication as quickly as possible.

 Language habits, like all habits, are not like facts; they must be used continuously in spontaneous communication, or they will be lost.
 That is why Intensive French is followed by Post-Intensive French, which takes up a smaller fraction of the school year.
 Not as much intensity is required to maintain and continue and further the students' skills.